-As a property owner, it is critical that you handle any water drainage problems on your land as soon as you notice them.
+As a property owner, it is critical that you start fixing water drainage problems on your land as soon as you notice them.
 Improper drainage can result in cracks, floods, water leaks, and mold that ruin the foundation of your home or building.

 There are several ways to fix water drainage problems, including under and above-ground trenches, special plants or vegetation, and better property grading.
 In order to understand how to fix your drainage problem, it’s important to learn what caused it to begin with.